-Security concerns over the state, which in 2010 shelled civilians on a South Korean island and is accused of sinking one of its warships earlier that year, were heightened after Seoul said the North had test-fired a short range missile prior to the announcement of Kim's death.
+Security concerns over North Korea, which in 2010 shelled civilians on a South Korean island and is accused of sinking one of its warships earlier that year, were heightened after Seoul said the North had test-fired a short range missile shortly before the announcement of Kim's death.

-It was the first known launch since June and in a bid to calm tensions, South Korea's defense ministry said it might abandon plans to light Christmas trees on the border, something the North has warned could provoke retaliation.
+It was the first known launch since June and South Korea's defence ministry said it might abandon plans to light Christmas trees on the border, something the North has warned could provoke retaliation.

 North Korea's official KCNA news agency lauded Kim's youngest son, Kim Jong-un as the outstanding leader of our party, army and people.

 A KCNA dispatch said North Koreans from all walks of life were in utter despair but were finding comfort in the absolute surety that the leadership of Comrade Kim Jong-un will lead and succeed the great task of revolutionary enterprise.

 There was uncertainty about how much support the third generation of the North's ruling dynasty has among the ruling elite, especially in the military, and concern that he might need a military show of strength to help establish his credentials.